RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/04-NUM.md

 <sup>27</sup> And if any soul sin through ignorance, then he shall bring a she goat of the first year for a sin offering.
 <sup>28</sup> And the priest shall make an atonement for the soul that sinneth ignorantly, when he sinneth by ignorance before the LORD, to make an atonement for him; and it shall be forgiven him.
 <sup>29</sup> Ye shall have one law for him that sinneth through ignorance, [both for] him that is born among the children of Israel, and for the stranger that sojourneth among them.
-<sup>30</sup> But the soul that doeth [ought] presumptuously , [whether he be] born in the land, or a stranger , the same reproacheth the LORD; and that soul shall be cut off from among his people.
+<sup>30</sup> But the soul that doeth [ought] presumptuously, [whether he be] born in the land, or a stranger, the same reproacheth the LORD; and that soul shall be cut off from among his people.
 <sup>31</sup> Because he hath despised the word of the LORD, and hath broken his commandment, that soul shall utterly be cut off; his iniquity [shall be] upon him.
 <sup>32</sup> And while the children of Israel were in the wilderness, they found a man that gathered sticks upon the sabbath day.
 <sup>33</sup> And they that found him gathering sticks brought him unto Moses and Aaron, and unto all the congregation.